hilogames/HLSpriteKit/README.md

 `HLGestureTarget` is lightweight, and optional, and should not introduce overhead for the `HLSpriteKit` components.

-That said, I haven't bothered to write `UIResponder` implementations for the components yet, or even good public interfaces for controlling the interaction externally.

-I would be happy to do so, or to accept pull requests for such implementations.
+I have written very simple `UIResponder` and `NSResponder` user interaction implemenations for some of the components, as a proof-of-concept, but I haven't used them much myself.
+I would be happy to work on these more, or accept pull requests.
 Let me know what you need!

 ## Development